-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

 Throughout his presidential campaign and since, President Trump has made bold assertions about his charitable giving.
 But as the Washington Post has thoroughly documented, those boasts of philanthropy don't always stand up to scrutiny.

-Now NPR has taken a closer look at the charitable-giving claims made by a Trump property — the Trump National Golf Club, Los Angeles.
+Now NPR has taken a closer look at the charitable-giving claims made by a Trump property, the Trump National Golf Club, Los Angeles.
 We have found that the golf club's charitable giving has followed the same pattern — falling far short of what the organization claimed.

 As recently as this summer, the club declared on its website: "We are proud to have provided $5 million to the following charitable causes since our opening."
 It listed nearly 200 recipients.

-For weeks, NPR's Embedded podcast and Conflicts of Interest team combed through that list to verify the assertions.
-NPR cross-referenced the golf club's website with a document that the Trump campaign gave to the Associated Press in 2015, detailing charitable gifts from 2010 to 2015.
+For weeks, NPR's Embedded podcast and conflicts-of-interest team combed through that list to verify the assertions.
+NPR cross-referenced the golf club's website with a document that the Trump campaign gave to The Associated Press in 2015, detailing charitable gifts from 2010 to 2015.
 NPR also called and emailed dozens of organizations to find out whether they have a record of a donation from Trump National Golf Club, the Trump Organization or VH Property Corp., the LLC that technically owns the golf course.

-That reporting suggests the club's donations have fallen well short of $5 million, and are much closer to approximately $800,000.
+That reporting suggests the club's donations have fallen well short of $5 million and are much closer to approximately $800,000.

 NPR has repeatedly contacted the Trump Organization and the golf club manager, sending questions via phone calls, emails, letters and a fax message.
 They have not responded.

 However, the club did change its assertions.
-In early September, about a month into NPR's reporting, the Trump Organization took down the list of organizations from its website, and removed the claim about having donated $5 million.
+In early September, about a month into NPR's reporting, the Trump Organization took down the list of organizations from its website and removed the claim about having donated $5 million.
 (You can still view the page via the Internet Archive as well as archive.is.
 For comparison, here is the current webpage.)

-To be clear, NPR did confirm that the club, located outside of Los Angeles in Rancho Palos Verdes, has made charitable donations.
+To be clear, NPR did confirm that the club, located outside Los Angeles in Rancho Palos Verdes, has made charitable donations.
 The discrepancies involve the amounts of gifts and numbers of recipients.

 Through interviews and examinations of publicly available documents, here's what NPR has found:

-- 17 organizations listed on the Trump National website said that they could not find any record of a donation from the golf club.
+- Seventeen organizations listed on the Trump National website said that they could not find any record of a donation from the golf club.

 - Several organizations listed on the website are not charities at all.
 The list includes a city government, a state agency and a branch of the U.S. military.

 - Most organizations received small contributions from the golf club, including donations of $140.
-Most of the contributions to organizations on the list were not in the form of cash, but in-kind donations, like a gift certificate for a round of golf or "Sunday brunch for two."
+Most of the contributions to organizations on the list were not in the form of cash but in-kind donations, like a gift certificate for a round of golf or "Sunday brunch for two."

-- In the end, NPR was able to confirm only about $800,000 in donations, less than one fifth of what was claimed.
+- In the end, NPR was able to confirm only about $800,000 in donations, less than one-fifth of what was claimed.

 Loading...